Jewish Prison Inmate Wins Major Victory in Battle for Kosher Food “Today’s decision is a great victory for human rights and religious liberty”

 “If thirty-five states and the federal government can provide kosher diets to all of their observant Jewish inmates, there is no reason Texas cannot do the same,” said Goodrich.

 Both lawsuits center on a federal civil rights law called the Religious Land Use and Institutionalized Persons Act of 2000 (RLUIPA).
 The law protects not only prisoners but also religious land uses—such as religious schools, soup kitchens, and houses of worship.
-The Becket fund has won numerous cases under RLUIPA defending a wide variety of religious expression across the country.
+Becket has won numerous cases under RLUIPA defending a wide variety of religious expression across the country.